deuxfleurs-org/garage/doc/book/reference-manual/features.md

 As a consequence, requests can be handled much faster, even in cases where latency between cluster nodes is important (see our [benchmarks](@/documentation/design/benchmarks/index.md) for data on this).
 This is particularly usefull when nodes are far from one another and talk to one other through standard Internet connections.

 ### Several replication modes

-Garage supports a variety of replication modes, with 1 copy, 2 copies or 3 copies of your data, and with various levels of consistency.
+Garage supports a variety of replication modes, with 1 copy, 2 copies or 3 copies of your data, and with various levels of consistency, in order to adapt to a variety of usage scenarios.
 Read our reference page on [supported replication modes](@/documentation/reference-manual/configuration.md#replication-mode) to select the replication mode best suited to your use case (hint: in most cases, `replication_mode = "3"` is what you want).